ntop/ntopng/doc/README.eBPF.md

 ntopng support the reception of eBPF/Netlink events over ZMQ.
 Such events can be produced either with:

 - `nprobe_mini` (note that this name might be changed in the future)
-- `libebpfflow` (opensource library available at https://github.com/ntop/libebpfflow)
+- `libebpfflow` (open source library available at https://github.com/ntop/libebpfflow)

 Received events are of different kinds, namely: